Discrete sticky couplings of functional autoregressive processes: Introduction

 The main results and main steps of this study are the following.
 First, we prove that $(W_k)_{k\in\N}$ admits a unique invariant measure and that, independently of $\gamma$, the moments and mass on $\ooint{0,\plusinfty}$ of this equilibrium are small when the difference between $\rmT_\gamma$ and $\tilde{\rmT}_{\gamma}$ is small.
 Secondly, we establish the geometric convergence of the chain towards its equilibrium, at an explicit rate (stable as $\gamma \to 0$).
 Finally, we prove that, as $\gamma\rightarrow 0$, the chain $(W_k)_{k\in\N}$ converges in law to the continuous-time sticky diffusion that played the same role in \cite{eberle:zimmer:2016}.
 This last part is not necessary to get estimates on the finite-time and equilibrium laws of \eqref{eq:intro_def_Y_k} and \eqref{eq:intro_def_tY_k} for a given $\gamma>0$, but it sheds some new light on the limit sticky process which, in \cite{eberle:zimmer:2016}, is constructed as the limit of continuous-time diffusions with diffusion coefficients that vanish at zero, rather than discrete-time chains.
 In some sense, $(W_k)_{k\in\N}$ can be seen as a discretization scheme for the sticky process, see also \cite{bou2020sticky} on this topic.

 Besides the obvious continuous/discrete time difference between \cite{eberle:zimmer:2016} and the present work, let us emphasize a few other distinctions.
 First, in \cite{eberle:zimmer:2016}, the one-dimensional sticky process has an explicit invariant measure.
 This is not the case in our framework, which makes the derivation of the bounds on the moments of the equilibrium a bit more involved.
-Secondly, in \cite{eberle:zimmer:2016}, although it is proven that the mass at zero and the first moment of the law of the sticky diffusion converge to their value at equilibrium (which is sufficient to get estimates on the laws of the two initial $d$-dimensional processes), the question of long-time convergence is not addressed for the sticky diffusion, whereas our long-time convergence results for $(W_k)_{k\geqslant 0}$ together with its convergence as $\gamma\rightarrow +\infty$ furnish an explicit convergence rate for the sticky diffusion.
+Secondly, in \cite{eberle:zimmer:2016}, although it is proven that the mass at zero and the first moment of the law of the sticky diffusion converge to their value at equilibrium (which is sufficient to get estimates on the laws of the two initial $d$-dimensional processes), the question of long-time convergence is not addressed for the sticky diffusion, whereas our long-time convergence results for $(W_k)_{k\geqslant 0}$ together with its convergence as $\gamma\rightarrow \tcr{0}$ furnish an explicit convergence rate for the sticky diffusion.
 The proof of the stability of the mass at zero and of the first moment in \cite{eberle:zimmer:2016} relies on a concave modification of the distance (such as used e.g. in \cite{eberle:2015}), which is contracted by the chain before it hits zero.
 This method does not apply to, say, the second moment of the process.
 As a consequence, the results of \cite{eberle:zimmer:2016} only concern the total variation and $\wassersteinD[1]$ Wasserstein distances, while we consider a broader class of distances.

 Finally, our theoretical results are illustrated through numerical experiments.
-In particular, we study the influence of the discretization scheme generally needed to perform Bayesian inference for parameters of Ordinary Differetial Equations (ODEs).
+In particular, we study the influence of the discretization scheme generally needed to perform Bayesian inference for parameters of Ordinary Differential Equations (ODEs).